 Maintenance of Dynamics Models

 Maintenance of the models is the responsibility of the device owner.
-Models shall be maintained in accordance with section 3.2.
-Any user-written dynamics models shall also be maintained to fulfill the requirements in section 3.1.4.
+Models shall be maintained in accordance with Section 3.2.
+Any user-written dynamics models shall also be maintained to fulfill the requirements in Section 3.1.4.

 Dynamics Data for Existing Equipment

-“As built” data is required for all completed facilities.
+“As-built” data is required for all completed facilities.
 Unit-specific data shall be reported for generator units installed after 1990.
-If a permanent new equipment or temporary equipment in place for more than a year is added to the facility then the dynamic model data needs to be re-submitted.
-“As Built” data shall be submitted in accordance with section 3.2.
+If permanent new equipment or temporary equipment in place for more than a year is added to the facility then the dynamic model data needs to be re-submitted.
+“As-Built” data shall be submitted in accordance with Section 3.2.

 Dynamics Data for Planned Equipment

 The development of future year case data may require an entity to submit the best available information for the planned equipment prior to development of a detailed design.
 In such cases, estimated or typical manufacturer’s dynamics data, based on units of similar design and characteristics, may be submitted.
 However, the resource owner shall update the model information upon completion of the detailed design and again upon commissioning the equipment.
-Dynamics data for planned equipment shall be submitted in accordance with section 3.2.
+Dynamics data for planned equipment shall be submitted in accordance with Section 3.2.

 Dynamics Data for Equipment Owned by Resource Entities (RE)